ceph/ceph/doc/dev/cephadm/developing-cephadm.rst

 =================

-Recent versions of cephadm are based on `Python Zip Application`_ support, and is "compiled" from Python source code files in the ceph tree.
+Recent versions of cephadm are based on `Python Zip Application`_ support, and are "compiled" from Python source code files in the ceph tree.
 To create your own copy of the cephadm "binary" use the script located at ``src/cephadm/build.py`` in the Ceph tree.
 The command should take the form ``./src/cephadm/build.py [output]``.